Helkem/ZeroXNFTs/README.md

-# ZeroXNFTS
+# ZeroXNFTs

+Web3 Application to Search for any NFT Collection by contract address.

+## Description

-A Web3 NFT Search Application built with React with Typescript Vite and Node.js.
+Built with React with Typescript Vite and Node.js.
 Requires a MORALIS Api key for search funcitonality.
 Select a chain, input any NFT contract address or click the scrolling collections to search for and display an NFT collection.
 Eligible addresses avaliable on Ethereum mainet, Binance SmartChain, Polygon, Avalanche.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* Requires Node.js

 ### Installing